FOR IMMEDIATE RELEASE:

 AUTHOR OF THE BREAKOUT HEURISTIC EXPANDS ON NEUROSCIENCE RESEARCH AND PRESENTS TOOLS FOR PSYCHOTHERAPISTS TO CREATE A NEW CONSCIOUSNESS

 Dr. Ernest Rossi’s latest book for creating consciousness documents how behavioral science professionals can better facilitate health and mind-body healing by creating a new consciousness through wonder, wisdom, truth, and beauty.

-Rossi begins with Culturomics—“a new scientific approach to understanding meaning, consciousness and culture by searching for deep insights via large databases of text and media.”
-He also examines the psychosocial genomics of the creative ideo-plastic healing experience; the function of sleep and dreams; introduces four principles for his New Neuroscience School of Therapeutic Hypnosis, Psychotherapy, and Rehabilitation; presents a neuroscience approach to integrative medical insights (similar to The Human Genome Project); considers Darwin’s reasoning that evolution is a daily and hourly process; reveals how art, beauty, and truth can heighten neural activation which impact the brain and have important implications in philosophy, the humanities and sciences; and discusses the new neuroscience of the internal mirror neuron system.
+Rossi begins with Culturomics—“a new scientific approach to understanding meaning, consciousness, and culture by searching for deep insights via large databases of text and media.”
+He also examines the psychosocial genomics of the creative ideo-plastic healing experience; the function of sleep and dreams; introduces four principles for his New Neuroscience School of Therapeutic Hypnosis, Psychotherapy, and Rehabilitation; presents a neuroscience approach to integrative medical insights (similar to The Human Genome Project); considers Darwin’s reasoning that evolution is a daily and hourly process; reveals how art, beauty, and truth can heighten neural activation which impacts the brain and has important implications in philosophy, the humanities, and sciences; and discusses the new neuroscience of the internal mirror neuron system.